-A File Upload field allows users to upload files (such as PDFs and images) along with their form submission.
+Use a File Upload field to enable users to upload files (such as PDFs and images) as part of their form submission.
 Once an entry has been submitted, you can select the file in the entry information to view it.
-You can also click the download icon to download the file directly.
+Additionally, organizations on Pro, Team and Enterprise plans can download uploaded files in bulk.

 Allowed File Types